-If more than one of my pets is involved in the same emergency (i.e. in an accident together, both were attacked, etc.), can I apply my emergency fund to the bills for both animals?
+If more than one of my pets is involved in the same emergency (i.e. in an accident together, both were attacked, etc.), can I apply the emergency fund to the bills for both animals?

 The fund can only be used one time, for one pet, and is not transferable to other pets.

 If I have an Airvet membership, but my primary vet becomes a partner with Airvet, will I still have access to the emergency fund?